AntonRomanuyk/QuizBackend/README.md

 To set up and run migrations run this commands:
 'python manage.py makemigrations' to make migrations, 'python manage.py migrate' to apply migrations.

+To set up translations run this commands:
+'django-admin compilemessages'
+This command will create .mo files for English to Ukrainian translation.